 Recognition of Prior Learning is available.

 Successful completion will enable you to apply for further courses in the building and plumbing trades to further your industry skills and knowledge.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

-The training program consists of a combination of face-to-face and simulated practical training combined with workplace training and assessment.
-This will vary depending on the work the student is exposed to in the industry.
+The course consists of a combination of face-to-face and simulated practical training.
+This will vary depending on the work you are exposed to in the industry.
 Blended options will include online theory and underpinning knowledge assessments of the core units.

 All students must complete OHS prerequisites.

 This unit describes the performance outcomes, skills and knowledge required to identify and comply with the regulatory, legal, taxation and insurance requirements, and risk management needs of small business.
 Specific legal requirements apply to the management of a small business.

 This unit of competency specifies the outcomes required to carry out work-based risk control processes.
 It covers the identification of hazards, the assessment of risk, the identification of unacceptable risk and the determination, preparation and completion of a course of action.

 This unit of competency specifies the outcomes required to estimate materials, labour and time requirements and to establish costs for provision of services or products.